SethCram/book-club/README.md

 - Node.js must be installed
 - Project dependencies can be installed via "npm install" in the respective directories
 - Both the api and client can be started running "npm start"
-- Test data script manages fake posts, users, and categories
+- Test data script manages fake posts, users, categories, votes, and comments
   - all linked together
   - from api dir:
     - insertion: "node seedData.js -i -p # -u # -c #"